aleccool213/blog/src/pages/2018-08-20-elixir/index.md

 <table class="image">
    <tr><td><img src="./fork_road.jpg" alt="pattern-matching-example"/></td></tr>
 </table>

-This was a great learning experience but most people are skeptical of such a time investment.

 > We are heading towards the micro-services mindset at my company, does Elixir fit into this?